Amalia Starr - Autism

 Whether you're just starting out with a newborn and you sense something's wrong, or your child is older and you don't know what to do.
 “I know where you are”, says Amalia Starr, author of Raising Brandon: Creating a Path to Independence for Your Adult “Kid” with Autism & Special Needs.

-My youngest son, Brandon, is now thirty-seven years old.
+My youngest son, Brandon, is now forty years old.
 He has Asperger’s, intractable epilepsy, and severe learning disorders.
 The professionals that worked with him told us he would never be able to live alone.
 They were wrong.
 Brandon has been living on his own for more than thirteen years, enjoying his independence.

 Although living alone may not be an option for every child with autism, and special needs, helping one’s child to live the best life possible is every parent’s dream.